 • Run after you lift if you’re doing both on the same day in the off season.
 (If your race is around the corner, however, run first.)

-• Wait about delayed onset muscle soreness between your lifting session and your running workout, CA Notice at Collection.
+• Wait about Strength Training Equipment for Runners between your lifting session and your running workout, and aim for a low-to-moderate intensity run.

 • It’s best to avoid running at a high intensity if you’re lifting on the same day, especially if you’re running after lifting.